Wellbeing & Eatwell Cover Image 1001x667 (2)

 Changing eating habits could help cut greenhouse gas emissions

-A study reveals that adopting plant-based diets could cut global food supply-chain greenhouse gas emissions by 17 per cent.
-The 56.9 per cent of the global population that over-consumes could reduce 32.4 per cent of dietary emissions by switching to the planetary health diet proposed by the EAT-Lancet Commission.
-This shift would counterbalance a 15.4 per cent increase in emissions from the 43.1 per cent of the population currently under-consuming, who would produce more emissions by adopting healthier diets.
-The study shows that in affluent countries, higher consumer spending leads to more dietary emissions from increased red meat and dairy intake.
-Dr Yuli Shan from the University of Birmingham notes that reducing the over-consumption of high-emission animal products, such as beef in Australia and the US, could offer significant health and climate benefits.
-To promote dietary changes, the researchers recommend incentives such as carbon pricing, eco-labelling and increasing the availability of low-emission options like vegetarian foods.
+A study reveals that adopting plant-based diets could reduce global food supply-chain greenhouse gas emissions by 17 per cent.
+The 56.9 per cent of the global population that over-consumes could reduce 32.4 per cent of emissions.
+This could happen by switching to the planetary health diet proposed by the EAT-Lancet Commission.
+The shift would counterbalance a 15.4 per cent increase in emissions from the 43.1 per cent of the population.
+These individuals are currently under-consuming and would produce more emissions by adopting healthier diets.
+The study shows that in affluent countries, higher consumer spending leads to more dietary emissions.
+This increase comes from higher red meat and dairy intake.
+Dr Yuli Shan from the University of Birmingham notes that reducing the over-consumption of high-emission animal products, such as beef, would help.
+This is particularly relevant in countries like Australia and the US.
+Such reductions could provide significant health and climate benefits.
+To encourage dietary changes, the researchers recommend carbon pricing, eco-labelling, and increasing the availability of low-emission foods.
+They also suggest promoting vegetarian food options to reduce emissions further.

 Source: Nature Climate Change